ciscoriordan/lemma/README.md

-# Lemma Greek Dictionary for Kindle
+# Lemma Modern Greek Dictionary for Kindle

 A comprehensive Greek dictionary generator for Kindle e-readers, supporting both Greek-English and Greek-Greek (monolingual) dictionaries.
 This tool processes Wiktionary data to create `.mobi` dictionary files optimized for Kindle devices.